Exploits & Vulnerabilities

 Field test environment: A steelworks with Private 5G

-For this research, we built an environment modelled after a steelworks with 5G equipment.
+For this research, we built an environment modeled after a steelworks with 5G equipment.
 We focused on three key concepts when building the environment.

 Firstly, we built the core network and radio access network all on-premise.
 While there are multiple different approaches in building Private 5G configurations, for this research we envisioned a scenario where the Private 5G user builds and operates the system on its own, whereby it owns a completely separate network of its own.
 Secondly, we implemented a non-standalone configuration.
 Non-standalone means a 5G network architecture that makes maximal use of currently operational 4G network equipment.
 In contrast to this, an architecture that only supports 5G is called standalone.
 This requires switching all communication equipment to a standalone format, and so the non-standalone is likely to be chiefly employed for the time being.
 Thirdly, we focused on replicating the factory network by using PLCs, HMIs, and other equipment.
 This helped us check for physical damage.